45:Carol Ann Rhoades, Connie Weaver, and Kathryn Kaufman

 The days immediately leading up to Christmas often seem to have a special feeling in the air.
 The excitement is building as people finish their shopping and gift wrapping.
 Christmas parties with co-workers and social groups keep everyone especially busy.
 It can be a whirlwind of activity.

-Whiteland is about a 40 minute drive South of Indianapolis.
-It is just southeast of Greenwood off Indiana Highway 31.
+Whiteland is about a 30-40 minute drive South of Indianapolis.
+It is just southeast of Greenwood.

 Family and friends had been frantically searching.
 Police were looking for the car that was described.
 There was no sign of Carol.

-Carol Ann Rhoades was finally found on December 26th, 1972.
+Carol Ann Rhoades found in a ditch by a passing motorist in a rural area near Franklin, Indiana.
 She had been shot.
 Ballistics tests showed that the weapon used was a .38 caliber.
 She had also been violently raped.

 She survived.
 Miraculously she survived multiple gunshot wounds to the back and later described her attacker and his car.
 A sketch was made and widely publicized.
 He was not apprehended quickly.
 This victim who got away and described him also was not enough of a threat to him to keep him from offending again just 48 hours later.